9 Complete Proteins That Aren’t Meat

 Complete protein: Buckwheat

 With 6 grams of protein in a cooked cup, buckwheat is a whole grain you can’t afford to leave out of your diet.
 Buckwheat flour can be used for baking, or to make pancakes, crepes, or muffins.
 You might not realize that soba noodles contain buckwheat flour.
+Try them out with this buckwheat groats recipe.

 Complete protein: Soybeans